Horton Creek (Arizona)

-Horton Creek is located in the Mogollon Rim area of the state of Arizona.
+Horton Creek is located in the Mogollon Rim area of the state of Arizona, United States.
 The closest town Payson is 20 mi away.
 The facilities are maintained by Tonto National Forest division of the USDA Forest Service.

 Horton Creek Trailhead off the Zane Grey Highway where Horton Creek enters Tonto Creek.

 Horton Creek Trail passing through a forest of Arizona Ponderosa Pine.